ldzbeta/DSA/Graphs/Shortest Path Alg.md

     return dist;
 }
 ```

+How it works:
+Perform topological sort, then process nodes in order, relaxing edges once since DAG has no cycles.

 ---

 ## Path reconstruction 🔁

-- Keep `parent[v] = u` when you relax an edge u→v.
-- To get path from `src` to `t`: backtrack
+Keep `parent[v] = u` when you relax an edge u→v.
+To get path from `src` to `t`: backtrack and reverse the sequence.
-  - vector<int> path;
-  - for (int cur = t; cur != -1; cur = parent[cur]) path.push_back(cur);
-  - reverse(path.begin(), path.end());

 ---

 ## Practical tips & gotchas ⚙️

-- Use `long long` for distances; INF = 1e18.
+* Use `long long` for distances; INF = 1e18.
 Check for overflow when adding weights.
-- For dense graphs or small n, Floyd–Warshall is simple and robust.
+* For dense graphs or small n, Floyd–Warshall is simple and robust.
-- For non-negative weights, prefer Dijkstra + binary heap (priority_queue).
+* For non-negative weights, prefer Dijkstra + binary heap (priority\_queue).
-- For negative edges: Bellman–Ford for single-source.
-For all-pairs with negatives, use Johnson’s algorithm (Bellman–Ford reweighting + Dijkstra per node).
+* For negative edges: Bellman–Ford for single-source.
+For all-pairs with negatives, use Johnson’s algorithm.
-- In performance-critical code: reserve adjacency lists, avoid expensive copies, and minimize dynamic allocations.
-- When using `set` as priority queue: be careful with duplicate (dist, node) pairs — erase prior pair before inserting new one.
+* When using `set` as priority queue: erase prior pair before inserting new one.
-- SPFA can be fast in practice but may fail on crafted inputs (use detection via `cnt[v] > n`).
+* SPFA can be fast in practice but may fail on crafted inputs (detect via `cnt[v] > n`).